ngoctrng/golang-outbox-example/README.md

 make infras
 ```

-2. Run the app, worker and relay
+2. Run the app, worker and relay.
+Open new terminal tab:

 ```shell
 make dev